oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of data flow edit page](images/image24_transform_entity.png)

 5. Now let us learn how to navigate in the data flow editing screen.
-    Refer to the numbered zones in the screenshot.
+    Refer to the numbered zones in the screenshot below.

-    1: Main editing canvas to create data flow by combining various transforms
+    1: Main editing canvas to create data flows by combining various transforms

     2: Data Entity browser.
 Data Entities can be used as a source or